damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.html.md

 1. [ ] New team member: (for Designers) Get the [Pixelmator app](https://itunes.apple.com/us/app/pixelmator/id407963104?mt=12&ign-mpt=uo%3D4) and expense it.
 1. [ ] New team member: Join the `#interaction` channel on Slack.
-1. [ ] People Ops Recruiter: (for Designers) provide [SketchApp](http://www.sketchapp.com/) license by [ordering online](https://sites.fastspring.com/bohemian/order/contents), and forwarding the email with the license key to the new team member.
+1. [ ] People Ops (Recruiter): (for Designers) provide [SketchApp](http://www.sketchapp.com/) license by [ordering online](https://sites.fastspring.com/bohemian/order/contents), and forwarding the email with the license key to the new team member.
-1. [ ] People Ops Recruiter: (for Designers only, not UX Designers) provide access to [Adobe Creative Cloud](https://www.adobe.com/creativecloud.html) using the shared credential in the Secretarial vault.
+1. [ ] People Ops (Recruiter): (for Designers only, not UX Designers) provide access to [Adobe Creative Cloud](https://www.adobe.com/creativecloud.html) using the shared credential in the Secretarial vault.
 If a UX Designer feels that they need CC Photoshop and/or CC Illustrator they can request it.
 1. [ ] Hiring Manager: (for UX Designers) Give new team member `Master` access to the [gitlab-design](https://gitlab.com/gitlab-org/gitlab-design) project on GitLab.com.
 1. [ ] Hiring Manager: (for UX Designers) Add new team member to the [GitLab Dribbble team](https://dribbble.com/gitlab).
-1. [ ] People Ops Recruiter: (for UX Designers) Add new team member to the `@uxers` User Group on Slack.
+1. [ ] People Ops (Recruiter): (for UX Designers) Add new team member to the `@uxers` User Group on Slack.

 ### FOR MARKETING ONLY